 Does your council provide cars to employees which are on lease?
 Which status of employee have the benefit of having a lease car?
 Is it more or less effective in comparison with essential user scheme? on a daily basis Authority 11 Yes Service Directors and above It is not compared with Essential User Scheme as it is a retention strategy for Senior Officers Authority 12 Yes Scheme is open to all Principal Officers, those graded above scp 33.
 Also senior officers, those graded scp 29 and above and who travel through their work 1000 miles per year or 500 and using their car 50 times per year.
 The Scheme is effective as a recruitment and retention tool due to the fact that employee receives up to £2,565 per annum (dependant on whether casual or essential user and the car emission levels.)
-Authority 13 Have a historical car lease scheme which was discontinued in 1996 so some officers still have cars, however the numbers are diminishing over time as people leave.
-They were available pre 1996 to employees on scp 29 or above.
-The authority does not now have any Essential Car Users.
+Authority 13 as people leave.
+They were available ome officers still have cars, however the pre 1996 to employees on scp 29 or above.
 Authority 14 Yes, to a small number Officers at Director level and above.
 Also a small number of staff TUPE'd into the council.
 It is more expensive but is a part of the package necessary to attract candidates to senior level posts.
-Authority 15 Yes Those employees who earn £30,000 or more It is more effective in comparison to the Essential User Scheme, as the monthly sum appendix [^]
+Authority 15 Yes Those employees who earn £30,000 or more It is more effective in comparison to the Essential User Scheme, as the monthly sum